 But 401(k)s and IRAs aren’t the only sources of retirement income.
 Some people—mainly those working in the public sector—will have a pension instead of a 401(k), providing them with a guaranteed income stream determined by their previous income and years of employment.

-But pensions are increasingly rare.
-What’s not rare is Social Security, which provides a regular check from the government; the longer you wait to start claiming it, the larger your check will be.
-Even though it comes from the government, be aware that it’s still subject to taxation.
+But pensions are becoming increasingly rare.
+What isn't rare (yet) is Social Security, which provides a regular check from the government; the longer you wait to start claiming it, the larger your check will be.
+Even though it comes from the government, you should still be aware that it’s subject to taxation.

 Beyond that, there are other ways to set yourself up for retirement income.
 One such way is an annuity, a type of life insurance product that provides for guaranteed income over a given period of time.

 A good financial plan will account for these various sources of retirement income.
 Consider how they meet your income needs before deciding.
 Since your expenses will likely look very different than they did in your working years, it is important to understand both.